emma-heriot-watt/datasets/docs/how-to-add-a-new-pretraining-dataset.md

 To prepare, you need to do the following:

 1. Download a subset of instances and include the file(s) in `storage/fixtures/` — if you have multiple files, store them in a folder.
-2. Create a fixture in `tests/fixtures/paths.py` which can point to the source data file/folder.
+1. Create a fixture in `tests/fixtures/paths.py` which can point to the source data file/folder.
 Be sure to use `fixtures_root`.

 That's it for now!
 We'll come back to using these files later in the guide.

-## Processing the raw dataset
+## Creating models for the raw dataset

 We need to easily parse every single instance and validate them to ensure that everything in the raw data is as you expect it!

-### Creating a model for the metadata

-Create a new metadata file for your dataset in `src/emma_datasets/datamodels/datasets/`.

-Using the other files in that directory as inspiration, create a "`Metadata`" model for your dataset based on the raw data structure.
-For example, if your raw data is a list of JSON objects, each object should correspond to one of the new "`Metadata`" models.
-Inherit `BaseModel` from `emma_datasets.datamodels.base_model` and start filling it out.
+These classes are what get exported and stored within the DB file, and can be imported straight from the DB within your model.

 Using [Pydantic's parsing methods](https://pydantic-docs.helpmanual.io/usage/models/#helper-functions), your raw data will be loaded from this file directly, and it will be validated to the schema of this model.
 This way, we can also verify that every single instance of the model is what you expect it to be, and you can deal with any weird data issues if they get flagged.
 If this happens, it will error.

+The best example for what you are capable of doing is `TeachEdhInstance` (in `emma_datasets.datamodels.datasets.teach`).
+Each instance is represented by a single `TeachEdhInstance` and is used to import.
+It's made of multiple models, and Pydantic automatically parses all the nested models for you!

+We advocate that the model for your dataset instance is as detailed as possible, using additional validators and properties where possible to ease usage downstream and ensure _every single instance_ is as expected.

+### Creating an instance for your dataset

+1. Create a new file for your dataset in `src/emma_datasets/datamodels/datasets/`.
+1. Import `BaseModel` from `emma_datasets.datamodels.base_model`
+1. Create a class for your instance, inheriting from `BaseInstance`.
+For consistency, please ensure that the name of your class is in pascal case.
+1. Import your new instance into `emma_datasets/datamodels/datasets/__init__.py` to ensure it is easily accessible like the others.

+_Note: We used Pascal case because we made some typos and we don't want to rename every single class throughout the library, so it's just staying that way for now._

 ### Modifying the data on load, automatically